jekyll/jekyll/site/_docs/troubleshooting.md

 ## Installation Problems

-If you encounter errors during gem installation, you may need to install the header files for compiling extension modules for ruby 1.9.1.
+If you encounter errors during gem installation, you may need to install the header files for compiling extension modules for Ruby 1.9.1.
 This can be done on Ubuntu or Debian by running:

 {% highlight bash %}